jenniferlynparsons/jenniferlynparsons/work with me.md

 I also have a habit of interrupting people in conversation or come across as waving my hand saying "Me, too!
 I know this thing!".
 I'm not trying to be rude, sometimes I just miss social cues and my enthusiasm for connecting with people on the same wavelength gets the better of me.

 Additionally, I'll often be the first to respond when a question is asked in a group setting and my response may not be fully thought out.
-This is something I'm working on and is a result of some previous bad experiences where I had to prove myself and show I was contributing in a face-paced situation.
-This is particularly true in technical conversations.

-## Pet Peeves
-_I don't expect this list to change your actions—but it might help you better understand and empathize with my reactions._

-I am uncomfortable in situations where I don't "know the lay of the land" or what's expected of me.
-I'm a planner.
+I like working from a draft and having a conversation rather than waiting until I have a perfect answer.

 ## Ask Me About
 - Process development